 The 53 stylish apartments come in five categories – Studio, One-Bedroom Suite, Bairro Alto Mezzanine Suite, Two-Bedroom Suite and Penthouse.
 All have triple-glazed French windows facing the mirador or São Roque Church; some Studios have balconies and the Penthouses feature sun-drenched terraces.

 From handwoven rugs to leather folders, everything has been custom-made by local producers.
 Alentejan textile hangings mix traditional artisanship with modern design, and posters by contemporary Lisboan artist Maser add an urban touch.
 The colour scheme is mainly monochrome with a dash of blush pink and the occasional pop of mustard or navy.

 Everything about our bed was heavenly: the 100% cotton sheets and soft wool throw, the geometric head-rest and cool brass reading lamps... we slept brilliantly.
-Compact bathrooms have prettily-packaged Claus Porto toiletries, while gleaming white Smeg kitchens mean you can self-cater a few meals; always a bonus.
+Compact bathrooms have prettily-packaged Benamor toiletries, while gleaming white Smeg kitchens mean you can self-cater a few meals; always a bonus.

 - Air conditioning

 Headed by up-and-coming Portuguese chef João Silva, Lumi Rooftop Bar & Restaurant dishes up modern Mediterranean meals and pre-dinner cocktails (they have weekly drinks specials).
 We loved the sound of sweet potato gnocchi with roasted pumpkin and spinach, and alheira (traditional smoked sausage croquettes).

 Quirky portraits of classic writers donning neon glasses hang on the walls of the contemporary interior, while the outside terrace offers wonderful panoramic views of the city.
 It's a lovely backdrop to the abundant buffet breakfasts, accompanied by eggs any style you like them.